ghines1/ghines1.github.io/README.md

-# This is a lovely little webpage I'm making for my funny fellowhsip.
+# This is a lovely little webpage I'm making for my funny fellowship.